fjod/Reinforced-wiki/Unit-Test.md

 # Why this approach is trustful?

-This approach validates several aspects of your business logic at once and reports if something has been changed.
+This approach validates several aspects of business logic at once and reports if something has been changed.
 To be exact, Tecture validates:

 ## Query order